BlueBrain/cyme/README.md

 The serial test unroll 4 fails, again for the division.
 It is very wierd as the operator /= call the system division and not Newton-Raphson

+Release 1.3.0

+- New lisense lgpl 3.0
+- Open Source Standard
+- Add new elementary function (1/sqrt)
+- Tiny optimization in the tree

 Release 1.2.0